FlyingFish

 Introduction

 The plugins for FlyingFish are intended to expand functionality and create connections to third-party services.
 The function can be expanded by anyone.
 Since this is a critical service structure, a plugin cannot simply be loaded (e.g. from the front end).
 Installation only takes place in the backend (if desired by hand).
-If the plugin code is disclosed, and we work together (in consultation with me), the plugin can also be included as a standard in the FlyingFish Docker image (write me an Issue in GitHub/Discussions).
+If the plugin code is disclosed, and we work together (in consultation with me), the plugin can also be included as a standard in the FlyingFish Docker image (write me an in GitHub/).

 Examples of plugins: